sushiyade/tp/docs/DeveloperGuide.md

 <puml src="diagrams/TabActivityDiagram.puml" alt="TabActivityDiagram" />

-### Duplicates of contact names

-Currently, the system allows duplicate contact names due to case sensitivity, which is inconsistent with real-world scenarios where case sensitivity isn't considered.

-We plan to implement a case-insensitive check for contact names to prevent duplicate entries.
-Freelancebuddy will recognize "John" and "john" as the same entry, ensuring uniqueness irrespective of case, preventing the addition of duplicates names based solely on case variation.

-### Duplicates of contact phone numbers
-Currently, the system allows duplicate contact phone numbers which is inconsistent with real-world scenarios where phone numbers are unique and tied to a single person.

-We plan to implement a check for contact phone numbers to prevent duplicate entries, including phone numbers which include country codes
-For example, `+6598765432` will be considered the same as `98765432`, where `+65` is the country code for Singapore.

 ### Date-time Parsing

 Other than the basic understanding of how the Date-time inputs are determined, the rules and assumptions it has.
 [Read here for more info: Accepted Date-time Formats](https://ay2324s1-cs2103t-w09-2.github.io/tp/UserGuide.html#accepted-date-time-formats).